 If while listening, you hear something that makes your hair stand on end, please leave a comment in the comments section of this page with the time:00 and the quote and I can include it in this commentary.

 Lovely parts of the interview with Robert Bly

 3.40: Speaking of the great American Poet Walt Whitman.
 “When he begins calling out his beautiful list of people that he loves and things that he loves, the divine always comes into it in some way.
 So you just feel he is pretending to write about human beings.
 Maybe he’s some sort of messenger”

 4.48: Speaking of the third place, aside from the body or the soul…’ It’s a place where all of the geniuses and lovely people and the brilliant women in the—- they all go there.
 And they watch over us a little bit.
 Once in a while they’ll say, “Drop that line.
 It’s no good.”
 “Sometimes when you do poetry, especially if you translate people like Hafez and Rumi, you go almost immediately to this third world.”

 5.30: Robert talks about the benefits of using your life to look for the guest, and speaks about the way the poet Kabir uses the word guest with a capital G. The poem he quotes, reminds me of the poem by Rilke, ‘Sometimes A Man Stands Up During Dinner’

 6.57: Discussion about how wonderful muslim literature and poetry can be.

 7.28 Robert refers to the way great poets have encouraged us to come away from our obsessions and sit down.

-"The foods turned out by the factors of time and space are not all that great.
-Bring some wine because good things of this world are not all that great."
+“The foods turned out by the factories of time and space are not all that great.
+Bring some wine because the good things of this world are not all that great.”